nich-nichy/FSD61WD-T-NodeJS-FileSystem/README.md

 npm install
 ```

-Create a .env File Create a .env file in the root directory and set the BASE_PATH variable to your desired directory:
+Create a .env file in the root directory and set the BASE_PATH variable to your desired directory:
 ```
 BASE_PATH=/path/to/your/directory
 ```